-Since 1983, LACM's mission is to enhance the quality of life of Minnesota Lao families.
-Their goals include meeting basic needs, increased self-reliance and youth development, reduced social isolation and promoting cultural equity.
+Since 1983 LACM's mission has been to enhance the quality of life of Minnesota Lao families.
+Their goals include meeting basic needs, increased self-reliance and youth development, reduced social isolation, and promoting cultural equity.

 The mission of the Minnesota Indian Women's Resource Center (MIWRC) is to empower American Indian women and families to exercise their cultural values and integrity, and to achieve sustainable life ways while advocating for justice and equity.